NVIDIA/TensorRT/samples/opensource/trtexec/README.md

 The following examples assumes an ONNX model with one dynamic input with name `input` and dimensions `[-1, 3, 244, 244]`

-To run an ONNX model in full-dimensions mode with an given input shape:
+To run an ONNX model with dynamic shapes with a given input shape:

 ```
 ./trtexec --onnx=model.onnx --explicitBatch --shapes=input:32x3x244x244